 - Pure essential oils: Adding all-natural, organic essential oils to your cleaning concoctions can add wonderful scents to your housekeeping endeavors.
 Some—such as lavender, peppermint, eucalyptus, lemongrass, and tea tree oils—also may have antibacterial, anti-fungal, or insect-repelling properties.
 To find pure, organic essential oils, visit your local health food store or search "essential oils" in our National Green Pages.
 Remember to use care with essential oils, as they can cause harmful reactions when ingested or put directly on the skin.
 Some are considered dangerous for pregnant women If you're unsure about an oil, consult a reliable source on its proper usage.

-The Basic Ten at Work
+The Eco-Friendly Cleaners at Work

 Now that you know what products you need, grab a few clean, empty spray bottles; some rags and sponges; and a bucket of water, and you’re ready to clean your house the green way.